Satara (city): Railways

-Satara has railway station situated near Mahuli about 07 km distance on the Satara Pandharpur road from Satara Bus stand.
+Satara railway station lies on the Pune-Miraj line of the Central Railways and is administered by the Pune Railway Division.
+The station is situated near Mahuli about 0.7 km from the Satara bus stand on the Satara Pandharpur road.
 Satara is On Route from Mumbai to Miraj, Sangli, Kolhapur, and Bangalore (some trains).

-You can reach Satara from Mumbai or Pune easily by road or rail (Mahalaxmi Express, Koyna Express,"Goa Express", Chalukya Express).
+Sahyadri Express, Koyna Express, Mahalaxmi Express, Maharashtra Express, Goa Express are daily trains that have stops at Satara.